j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 {: .error}

 As you can see, Python didn't know what `Print` was so showed an error (a `NameError` in this case).

+> ## Python vs. Jupyter
+>
+> You may be wondering why you type `jupyter notebook` to run the Python interpreter rather than just
+> `python`.
+This does also work but this is a much more basic interpreter than Jupyter Notebook that
+> doesn't have tab completion, syntax highlighting, etc. If you ever need an interactive
+> Python prompt, Jupyter notebook is the best option!
+{: .callout}

+To quit out, you can do the following:

+* Hit the <KBD>Quit</KBD> button then close the browser tab
+* In the shell press <KBD>Cntrl</KBD> <KBD>C</KBD> twice anmd then close the browser tab containing the running Jupyter Notebook.

+This will then drop you back to the shell prompt you were at before.